 - Maintenance dredging at the entrance to the Port of Gippsland Lakes is routine.
 It is required to maintain access to the port and has occurred since the 1880's. - Dredging only involves clean oceanic sand.
-This is sand from the Ninety Mile Beach that has accumulated in the entrance and on the ocean bar. - Maintaining navigable access through the entrance is essential for the commercial fishing industry; recreational boating and local tourism. - Extensive scientific studies of the Gippsland Lakes have been done, including studies by CSIRO.
+This is sand from the Ninety Mile Beach that has accumulated on the ocean bar, in the entrance and within the inner channels near Lakes Entrance. - Maintaining navigable access through the entrance is essential for the commercial fishing industry; recreational boating and local tourism. - Extensive scientific studies of the Gippsland Lakes have been done, including studies by CSIRO.
 Studies show that the salinity of the Lakes is driven by rainfall and catchment runoff. - Rules to make sure that dredging does not affect the protection of the Gippsland Lakes are set out in an Environmental Management Plan (EMP).
-Conditions for dredging and depositing sand have been established by the State and Commonwealth regulatory agencies. - As the community rightfully expects, compliance with the rules set out in the EMP has been and will continue to be closely monitored, independently audited and reported on.
+Conditions for dredging and depositing sand have been established by the permits and consents with State and Commonwealth regulatory agencies. - As the community rightfully expects, compliance with the rules set out in the EMP and all permit and consent conditions has been and will continue to be closely monitored, independently audited and reported on to the regulatory agencies.